mohanrohit/books-api/docs/step2.md

 ### Creating a new book

 Now we're getting into the more involved stuff.
-Not necessarily complicated, but definitely not the one-two line code as in the above two methods.
+Not necessarily complicated, but definitely not the two line code as in the functions.

 To create a new book, we have to accept a `POST` request.
 The URI is `/api/v1/books` &mdash; same as `GET`, but the _action_ is different.
 We also need to validate that the body of the `POST` request contains the title of the new book we need to add.
 Once that's validated, we can use the request to create a new `Book` object and save it to the database.